-Additionally to the previous works already quoted, our paper is related to and borrows from a number of stands of the literature.
+Additionaly to the previous works already quoted, our paper is related to and borrows from a number of stands of the literature.
 Cremer and Gahvari (1994) determines the optimal tax design in the presence of tax evasion.
 They provide sufficient conditions under which tax evasion decreases the optimal tax rate, while showing that an increase in the optimal tax rate is also possible.
 Boadway et al. (2009) resumes this issue but considering explicitly the presence of an informal sector.
-As in our paper, the size of the informal sector is endogenous and mainly determined by State policies.
+As in our paper, the size of the informal sector is endogenous and mainly determined by public policies.
 Nevertheless, Cremer and Gavhari (1994) and Boadway et al. (2009) focus on optimal taxation issues, while our analysis is devoted to the optimal public policy analysis subject to a balanced budget constraint (e.g., the choice between the carrots - the 'public' good provision - and the sticks - enforcement activities).

-Besfamille et al. (2009) analyze the relation between tax enforcement, aggregate output and government revenue when imperfectly competitive firms evade a specific output tax.
+Besfamille et al. (2009) analyse the relation between tax enforcement, aggregate output and government revenue when imperfectly competitive firms evade a specific output tax.
 They reveal that aggregate output decreases with the level of tax enforcement.
 Government revenue increases with enforcement when the tax rate is low but, when the tax rate is high, government revenue is either inversely U-shaped or decreasing in the level enforcement.
-In line with Besfamille et al. (2009), our paper analyzes the relationship between the tax level, enforcement and government revenue.
-We point out that the size of the tax distortion (e.g. the shadow cost of public funds) is inversely related to the size of the formal sector, total income, the optimal tax rate and the optimal provision of the 'public' good; and, is positively related to the size of the informal sector and optimal enforcement activities.
+In line with Besfamille et al. (2009), our article analyses the relationship between the tax level, enforcement and government revenue.
+We point out that the size of the tax distortion (e.g. the shadow cost of public funds) is inversely related to the size of the formal sector, the tax rate and the optimal provision of the 'public' good; and, is positively related to the size of the informal sector and optimal enforcement activities.8 informal sector (Muribu, 2010).
+Even though we do not have tax thresholds effects such as Kanbur and Keen (2014), the fact that the probability of detection increases in the size of the informal sector also constitutes an incentive to limit its size.